ziyaur-12/Machine-Learning-Lab-RTU/Experiment-02-Candidate-Elimination/README.md

 # Experiment 2 - Candidate Elimination Algorithm in Machine Learning (RTU)

 ## Aim
-To implement and demonstrate the Candidate Elimination algorithm using a given set of training data samples.
+2 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithmto output a description of the set of all hypotheses consistent with the training examples.
 ---

 ## Introduction